wakarimathecoder2024/celo_events_tutorial/README.md

 ##### Decentralized Applications (dApps):
 Celo enables developers to build decentralized applications (dApps) that leverage the platform’s mobile-first approach and stablecoin features.
 This opens up possibilities for various use cases, including:

-**Micro-lending platforms**: That provide users in underbanked regions access to credit.
+###### 1. Micro-lending platforms That provide users in underbanked regions access to credit.

+###### 2. Remittance services
-**Remittance services**: That allow users to send funds internationally in a matter of seconds.
+That allow users to send funds internationally in a matter of seconds.

+###### 3. DeFi
-**DeFi**: Decentralized finance services that can cater to mobile users globally.
+Decentralized finance services that can cater to mobile users globally.
 Celo’s developer ecosystem supports Ethereum tools like Solidity and Truffle, making it easy for Ethereum developers to transition to Celo.

 Overall, Celo aims to create a more inclusive financial system by leveraging the accessibility of mobile technology and the benefits of blockchain.